MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

         PubkeyAuthentication yes
         PasswordAuthentication no
         PermitEmptyPasswords yes
     Then press `Ctrl` + `x`, press `Y` to save the modified buffer, and then press `Enter` to write the file.

+    Restart the SSH service to apply the changes:
     `sudo systemctl restart ssh`
+    Your SSH configuration is now secured.

 ### Step 7: Set up the firewall